otamam818/SWEN30006_Proj2_TorusVerse/documentation/README.md

 instance was now available without coupling the Game state in.
 This contributes to better cohesion, thus following with a GRASP principle.
 Expand on how this helps with extensibility of TorusVerse.

+The result of refactoring with patterns is the following:
+1. New monsters can be made without having to worry about any irrelevant aspects of the Game logic
+2. New Pills can be made without having to worry about any irrelevant aspects of the Game logic
+3. Now only the `PacManGameGrid` class is responsible for all aspects related to the creation of the Game Grid

+The most notable advantage for this assignment is the third bullet point (although the other two are equally important for extensibility).
+Using this lowly-coupled class, we can now migrate the 2D Map Editor into the `/pacman` source code.